There Goes My Baby (film)

 There Goes My Baby (also released as The Last Days of Paradise) is a 1994 American coming-of-age comedy-drama film written and directed by Floyd Mutrux and starring Dermot Mulroney, Rick Schroder, Noah Wyle, Lucy Deakins, and Kelli Williams.

 Told from the point of view of the class valedictorian, Mary Beth, the story follows a group of high school seniors during the 1965 Watts riots.
-The film was finished and originally intended for a theatrical run in 1991, however, it did not receive its release until September 2, 1994.
+The film was finished and originally intended for a theatrical run in 1991 but did not receive its release until September 2, 1994.